 She lit the cigarette and inhaled deeply, before exhaling slowly.

 The boy looked at her curiously.
 “Why do you make smoke?”

-“Oh, it’s just a bad habit I haven’t given up, yet.
-It’s an addiction to nicotine which is a chemical found in the tobacco plant.
+“Oh, it’s just a bad habit that I haven’t given up, yet.
+It’s an addiction to nicotine, which is a chemical found in the tobacco plant.
 It creates a relaxing feeling by increasing the endorphin levels in the brain.
 It’s bad for our lungs and it has other side-effects.”

 “If it’s bad for you, why do you do it?”

 “There you go, this is a human weakness, an indulgence.
 This can be your first lesson, Kai.
 We’re self-destructive creatures who surrender to what weakness we have, generally as a kind of escapism.”